Hector's dolphin: Distribution and population size

 Hector's dolphins are endemic to the coastal regions of New Zealand.
 The South Island Hector's dolphin is most abundant in discontinuous regions of high turbidity around the South Island.
 They are most abundant off the East Coast and West Coast, most notably around Banks Peninsula, with smaller, more isolated populations off the North Coast and South Coast (notably at Te Waewae Bay).
+Around Banks Peninsula, some areas are used much more heavily than others; these areas continue to be preferred over decades.
 Smaller populations are scattered around the South Island, including: Cook Strait, Kaikōura, Catlins (e.g., Porpoise Bay, Curio Bay), and Otago coasts (e.g.Karitane, Oamaru, Moeraki, Otago Harbour, and Blueskin Bay).
 Māui dolphin are typically found on the west coast of the North Island between Maunganui Bluff and Whanganui.

 An aerial survey of South Island Hector's dolphin abundance—which was commissioned by the Ministry for Primary Industries, carried out by the Cawthron Institute, and endorsed by the International Whaling Commission—estimated a total population size of 14,849 dolphins (95% confidence interval = 11,923–18,492).
 This was almost twice the previous published estimate from earlier surveys (7,300; 95% CI 5,303–9,966).
 This difference was primarily due to a much larger estimated population along the east coast, which was also distributed further offshore than previously thought.

 The latest population estimate of the Māui dolphin was published in 2023, and indicated just 48 individuals.

 Mixing of subspecies

 In 2012, a genetic analysis of tissue samples from dolphins in the core Maui dolphin range, including historical samples, revealed the presence of at least three South Island Hector's dolphins off the West Coast of the North Island (two of them alive), along with another five South Island Hector's dolphins sampled between Wellington and Oakura from 1967 to 2012.

 Previously, the deep waters of the Cook Strait were considered to be an effective barrier to mixing between the South Island Hector's and North Island Māui sub-species for around 15,000 and 16,000 years.
 This is coeval with the separation of the North and South Islands of New Zealand at the end of the last ice age.
-To date, there is no evidence of interbreeding between South Island Hector's dolphin and Māui dolphin, but it is likely they could given their close genetic composition.
+To date, there is no evidence of interbreeding between South Island Hector's dolphin and Māui dolphin despite their close genetic composition.